 Golden Retrievers are one of the best dog breeds you could hope to have and make a great companion.
-Whether it’s a puppy or adult, Golden Retrievers are intelligent, eager to please, and easy to train.
+Whether it’s a puppy or an adult, Golden Retrievers are intelligent, eager to please, and easy to train.
 Their high trainability is one of the reasons many people choose the Golden Retriever as a companion.

 Training is a must for all dogs, and every dog should learn basic obedience skills as part of being a good canine citizen.
 However, before teaching basic skills to your Golden Retriever, a fundamental concept should first be learned.
 Learning this concept lays the foundation for teaching your dog basic and advanced skills more quickly and efficiently.
 That concept is marker training.

 So, you might be wondering what is marker training and how do I use markers in training my Golden Retriever?